 The "trigger" option enables you to send a notification from one minute to several days after users have installed the app or triggered an action in the app.

 Trigger campaigns are useful to manage a wide variety of use cases, from simple welcome notifications sent shortly after users install the app to advanced abandoned cart alerts.

 The trigger action is the most important part of your push campaign.
 There are two options to choose from:

-Then, set the timer: It's the time interval in minutes, hours or days to wait for receiving a notification.
+Then, set the timer: It's the time interval in minutes, hours, or days to wait for receiving notification.
 Batch will wait this amount of time from when users trigger the event.
 The minimum timer delay is 1 minute and the maximum timer delay is 30 days.

 Finally, you can set a cancellation event.
 Users who trigger the cancellation event before the timer is finished won't receive the notification.
 You can use an event tagged in your app and select a label too.

 Use the Capping and Grace period features to control marketing pressure: